argoproj/argo-workflows/docs/cron-workflows.md

 > v3.6 and after

-It is possible to stop the execution of new workflows from a `CronWorkflow` based on the number of previous successes or failures.
+You can stop the execution of new workflows from a `CronWorkflow` based on the number of previous successes or failures.
 The spec field `stopStrategy` accepts a `condition` which is an [expression](variables.md#expression) that stops triggering new workflows when it evaluates to true.

 Keywords allowed for stopping conditions are `failed` and `succeeded`:

-- `failed` - counts the number of workflows that failed to submit or completed in phase `Error` or `Failed`
+- `failed` - counts how many times the child workflows failed
-- `succeeded` - counts the number of workflows that completed in phase `Succeeded`
+- `succeeded` - counts how many times the child workflows succeeded

 For example, if you want a workflow to be executed only once you can define the spec as: